 Natural Remedies for Kidney Stones:

-There are several natural remedies that can help to prevent and treat kidney stones.
+There are several natural remedies that can help to prevent and treat kidney stones:

 - Drink Hydrating Liquids: Staying hydrated is crucial to flushing out the kidneys and preventing the formation of kidney stones.
 Read our blog post on why dehydration has a strong link to kidney stones and tips you can take to prevent it.
-Water, milk, herbal teas, and even diet sodas (in moderation) are okay.
-Limit intake of regular sodas, fruit & vegetable juices, and alcohol, though.

 - Dietary Changes: Making dietary changes such as reducing salt intake, increasing fiber intake, consuming calcium-rich foods, and reducing animal protein can help to prevent the formation of kidney stones.
 Also avoid high oxalate foods (such as spinach and chocolate), which you can read more about here.
 While it may be impossible to cut certain food items out, combining 'good' and 'bad' items can still help prevent these minerals from binding to form stones.